 There were purely geopolitical instead of ethnic conflicts, such as that in Gūzgān.
 Among two or more rulers of the region in the late 7th century, one turned to the Arabs for assistance against his rivals (Sims-Williams, 2008, pp. 115-20, 122-3).

-The rulers of Bāghlān and Khuttal decided to submit to Qutayba only after Nīzak's capture.
+The rulers of Baghlān and Khuttal decided to submit to Qutayba only after Nīzak's capture.
 This is shown by their coming to Qutayba when the later called them.